 PSG star Neymar stretchered off after suffering horror ankle injury in Saint-Etienne clash

-Paris Saint-Germain star Neymar was stretchered off after suffering a horror ankle injury in Sunday's Ligue 1 clash with Saint-Etienne.
+Paris Saint-Germain star Neymar was stretchered off after suffering a horror ankle injury in Sunday's clash with Saint-Etienne.

 PSG extended their lead at the top of Ligue 1 with a 3-1 win at Saint-Etienne, thanks to a brace from Marquinhos and an Angel Di Maria effort.